-A Plains Zebra has rather broad stripes, especially towards its rump, with colour ranging from black to dark brown.
-There may be a brown ‘shadow stripe’ between a black and white stripe.
+The Plains Zebra has rather broad stripes, especially towards its rump, with colour ranging from black to dark brown.
+There is also often a brown ‘shadow stripe’ between the black and white stripe.

-Other zebra species differ: Grevy’s Zebra has narrow, closely spaced stripes over most of the body right to the hooves, and Mountain Zebras have faint stripes between darker stripes.
+There are two other zebra species: the Grevy’s Zebra, which have narrow, closely spaced pinstripes over most of the body right to the hooves, and the Mountain Zebra, which have faint stripes between darker stripes.

 Plains Zebras are social animals.
-They form family groups of stallion, several mares and foals, and unattached males form bachelor groups.
+They form family groups consisting of a dominant stallion, several mares and foals.
+Unattached males form separate bachelor groups.
 In seasonally dry areas such as the Serengeti in Tanzania, small families of Plains Zebras gather to form large herds.
 Staying together as families within the herd, they travel up to 800km each year in an annual migratory trek that returns to the Serengeti.

-Because of the prevalence of predators, Plains Zebras are restless and alert, and very vocal.
-They make a barking sound.
+Due to the prevalence of predators for zebras, they are restless, highly vigilant and very vocal.
+Zebras make a unique ‘barking’ sound to communicate.
 There is always a family member awake to watch out for predators, and warn of any perceived threats.

 Together we can improve animal care, reduce threatening processes and save endangered species.